Executive Board Members

 In regards to background, Jess graduated in 2008 with her Bachelor’s degree in Psychology and Sociology.
 In 2012 she completed a Master’s in Marriage and Family Therapy.
 Currently she is working toward her PhD in Marriage and Family Therapy, with a specialization in neuroscience, from Mount Mercy University.
 Jess is not only passionate about play therapy but also providing supervision and education in the field.
-She is currently an AAMFT approved supervisor and is working toward her RPT-S. She has worked in a variety of settings including PMIC, BHIS, agency, and private practice.
+She is currently an AAMFT approved supervisor and RPT/S. She has worked in a variety of settings including PMIC, BHIS, agency, and private practice.
 Jessica currently is an owner at Prism Therapy Group.
 Jessica has education and training in marital and family therapy, play therapy, Autplay, Theraplay, EMDR, and sandtray.
 She works from a strength-focused person-centered approach to support individuals and family systems to work toward health and wellness.
 Jessica is very excited and honored to be a member of this board.
 Jessica resides in Vinton with her husband and has three children.
 Outside of work she enjoys the outdoors (when it’s warm), crafting, baking, and spending time with family and friends.

 Alicia Tannahill, LMHC

 Alicia has been a board member of IAPT since 2021.
 Alicia received her Bachelor’s Degree from Wartburg College in 2015.
 She graduated from the University of Northern Iowa in 2018 with her Master’s Degree in Mental Health Counseling.
 Since this time, Alicia has worked as an outpatient mental counselor at YSS Francis Lauer working with kids, teens, adults, and families.
 She has developed a passion for play therapy and is currently working towards becoming an RPT.
 Alicia also is trained in PCIT and EMDR.
 Outside of work, Alicia enjoys being outside, running, playing golf, reading, crafting, and being with friends and family.
 She also enjoys spending time with her husband and their three cats.